Here are some must try teen Halloween activities we love that are perfect building the spooky Halloween spirit.

 You can find a lot of great Halloween themed Spotify playlists or you can even make your own.

 This is a great activity to do with a group of friends or even by yourself.

 Host a dance off to get teens moving and shaking to spooky tunes.
 This is a great way to let off some energy and have some Halloween fun!

 Another of our favorite Halloween games is Halloween Bingo!

 This is a great game for all ages and can be played with a small group or a large group.
 This is such a versatile game that it can even be played during a virtual Halloween party!

-To set up Halloween bingo, simply print out some bingo cards (you can find free printable games online or make your own) and then have everyone playing mark off the squares as the words are called out.
+To set up Halloween bingo, simply print out some bingo cards (you can find our free printable Halloween bingo game here or make your own) and then have everyone playing mark off the squares as the words are called out.
 The first person to get five in a row is the winner!